lenaMK/doc/conf/Intermedialites_theMatterOfMaps.md

 # The Matter of Maps

+Lena MK, version submitted for peer review on September 2nd

+## About the article

+- Title: *The Matter of Maps.
+A Public Art Experiment*
-Lena MK
+- Full name: Lena MK (https://orcid.org/0000-0001-6280-6657)

-> Writing in progress
+- Institutional affiliation: Université de Montréal; Maison MONA

+### Synopsis

+This article recounts and analyses the research-creation process that led to the participatory mapping installation titled *[…] and counting* (2024) in the light of its approach to counter-cartography.
+The installation space welcomes participants to learn about and contribute to a map about the entry of womxn artists in the public art sphere of Tiohtià:ke · Montréal.
+Data and algorithms cross with queer textiles practices to embody new and more diverse narratives.
+Through these situated and sensory interfaces of the map, meaning is embedded into materiality and touch becomes the motor for cartographic interaction as well as knowledge production.

+### Résumé

+Cet article relate et analyse les étapes de la recherche-création qui ont mené à l’installation de cartographie participative intitulée *[…] and counting* (2024), à la lumière de son approche de la contre-cartographie.
+Cette installation invite son public à apprendre et à participer à une carte au sujet de l’entrée des femme·x·s artistes dans l’espace public à Tiohtià:ke · Montréal.
+Données et algorithmes se mêlent à des pratiques textiles *queer* pour produire de nouveaux récits de la diveristé. À travers les interfaces sensorielles et situées de la carte, la matérialité devient porteuse de sens et la tactilité guide les interactions cartographiques ainsi que la production de connaissances.

+### Biographical note

+Lena MK is a research-creation doctoral candidate in art history and computer science at Université de Montréal.
+Her doctoral research, at the crossroads of textility and algorithmics, experiments with the physicalisation of cultural data as a new form of access to collections.
+Passionate about cultural outreach and mediation, Lena has developed a specialisation in data visualisation and cartography as methods to shape and share situated narratives.
+As founder and technical director of Maison MONA, she creates, develops and maintain projects aiming to democratise access to art and culture in public spaces in Québec.

+## Content

 From critical cartography to counter-mapping, the matter of maps has been increasingly analysed, questioned, and experimented with.
 Their definition, context and means of production, as well as their materiality have radically evolved in the last century, from hand-drawn “official” (institutional) maps to encompassing a wide variety of practices such as self-published digital visualisations or collective textile cartographic abstractions.
 Critical inquiries brought changes in cartographic practices by questioning and challenging *what* and *who* are or aren’t part of a map, *why* and *how* they are represented, in addition to *who* participates *when* and *how* in the process of map-making.
 A wide range of examples demonstrating how each project pushes back to its local context is provided in *This is not an Atlas: a global collection of counter-cartographies* (Kollektif Orangotango+ 2018).
 Bringing these initiatives together into a publication also provides useful frame of reference, highlighting the collective change operating at a larger scale.
 As I began my PhD program in research-creation[^1], I wanted to experiment with counter-cartography, especially how it tackles ways of thinking and ways of making, all the while considering the maker’s positionnality.

 As an art historian with a practice of cartography and data visualisation, counter-cartographic approaches are particularly relevant to tackle overlooked narratives.
 In the case of public art, as it has long been commissioned by those in power, it tends to the over-representation of normativity (Vernet 2021).
-Monuments and art in public space often present a bias toward *men* artists [^2], favouring settlers or those of European origins, a colonial and capitalistic vision of society, considering the land and people through the lens of power and control.
+Monuments and art in public space present many bias, such as toward a dominance of *men* artists [^2], favouring settlers or those of European origins, a colonial and capitalistic vision of society, considering the land and people through the lens of power and control (Walsh et al. 2020, 8-9; Alvarez Hernandez 2019, 47) .
 However, especially in recent years, public art also began including artworks and artists who challenge these narratives (Alvarez Hernandez 2021).
 My engagement with public art comes from the work we do at Maison MONA, a cultural non-profit based in Tiohtià:ke · Montréal.
 Through research-action, artistic residencies and cultural outreach, we work at the crossroads between art and technology to the democratise and broaden access to art, heritage and culture in public spaces in the province of Québec.
 In a project tackling public art and its visibility in the digital space [^3], my colleagues and I worked on a data set of artists who have at least one public artwork in the MONA database.
 The frame of our project led us to analyze the dataset with a focus including gender identity.
 After years of experiencing the gender gap while doing research or preparing cultural outreach programs, it was the first time we could take a quantitative insight to analyse the presence of womxn creating in the public art context.
 This became an opportunity to tell a new story, about the entry of womxn artists in the public art sphere.

 - Who were the first womxn to contribute public artworks?
 - When and where did they do so?

 Counter-mapping, as methodology and as posture, became a strategy to renew the imaginaries of public art, thwarting the dominant narratives in order to share a more diverse history of public art.
 This paper therefore aims to contribute to the contemporary mapping landscape from an art historical perspective with *[…] and counting*, a research-creation project on public art by womxn in Tiohtià:ke · Montréal.
 Inscribing the elements of *[…] and counting* into an academic narrative presents an opportunity to further the back-and-forth dynamic between research and creation.
 While theory serves as inspiration, practice provides fertile ground to further theory.
 Following Miriam Suchet’s advice in *Indiscipline!*, when considering the role and impact of research-creation, this article documents my public art experiment to « allow others to see the transformations that alter [my] ways of thinking » (Suchet 2016, 69).

 My writing takes the reader on a spatial journey through the installation, following a slow backwards movement.
 It begins nested deep in the soft creases of the fur-covered surface of the map.
-Progressively zooming out, one ca progressively distinguish the shapes and objects that construct a new story of womxn and public art on the island of Tiohtià:ke · Montréal.
+Progressively zooming out, one can progressively distinguish the shapes and objects that construct a new story of womxn and public art on the island of Tiohtià:ke · Montréal.
 Leaving its rugged edges, we enter the space of its installation and the temporality of its participatory activation.
 Each transition also follows a sensory *crescendo* to reverberate the depth of the proposed tactile experience.
 It begins with the internal perception of being immersed in the material.
 Moving outwards slowly exposes layers of visual and spatial awareness.
 Finally, active participation mobilises the agency of touch and its potentially sharp impact on the collaborative building of a new narrative.
-By sharing this experience, I strive to challenge how we think about and through maps, how we might “use” them and how they work through us.
+By sharing this experience, I strive to challenge how we think about and through maps, how we might “use” them and how they work through us [^9].

 ### Deep within the soft creases